MausGames/throw-out/README.md

 Throw Out is a **browser-based arcade game** with fast 3d graphics and a unique design made for experienced players and younger ones looking for a major challenge.

 > - 14.5 unique levels with fast and unforgiving gameplay
-> - playable in every modern browser, even on mobile devices
+> - playable in every modern browser, even on mobile devices and smart TVs
 > - simple but fluid 3d graphics without plugins, fullscreen mode included

 #